-The Company currently has 30 projects within the Athabasca Basin, Thompson Nickel Belt, and other areas.
-The majority of the first, second and third quarters of 2024 exploration spend was carried out on the Company's West McArthur project, which is under a 83.35/16.65% joint venture with Cameco with CanAlaska holding 83.35%, and the Geikie and North Millennium projects currently under option with Basin Energy Limited.
+The Company currently has 33 projects within the Athabasca Basin, Thompson Nickel Belt, and other areas.
+The majority of fiscal 2024 exploration spend was carried out on the West McArthur project, in the Athabasca Basin, which was under a 84.809/15.191% joint venture with Cameco with CanAlaska holding 84.49%.
 The Company also operates the Marshall project on behalf of Basin Energy Ltd who hold 100% interest in the Marshall project.
-In the nine months ended January 31, 2024, the Company spent approximately \$6.4 million on exploration and recovered approximately \$1.7 million for net exploration expenditures of \$4.7 million.
+In fiscal 2024, the Company spent approximately \$10.5 million on exploration and recovered approximately \$2.2 million for net exploration expenditures of \$8.3 million.